ridakk/jenkins/README.md

 ## Custom Dockerfile

-Dockerfile and neccessary files to build a custom dokcer image.
+Dockerfile and neccessary files to build a custom docker image.

 See [build](build) folder.